-NCCI's selected the following tail factors:
+Based on a review of loss experience from policy years 1991 to 2000, NCCI's selected the following tail factors:

 - Indemnity "paid plus case" of 1.005

-- Indemnity paid of 1.008
+- Indemnity paid of 1.007

 - Medical "paid plus case" of 1.000

 - Medical paid of 1.020

-The selected indemnity "paid" tail factor is lower than the prior filing and all other selected tail factors are unchanged from the prior filing.
+The selected indemnity paid tail factor is slightly lower than the prior filing (1.008) and all other selected tail factors are unchanged from the prior filing.

 We asked NCCI to provide an alternative indication using the prior selected tail factors along with the other assumptions of the original filing.
-According to NCCI, the alternative indication in this scenario is -6.6%.
+According to NCCI, the alternative indication in this scenario is -6.4%, which is the same as the original proposed indication.

-We also asked NCCI to provide alternative indications based on the latest eight-year average (i.e., policy years 1992 to 1999) and latest five-year average (i.e., policy years 1995 to 1999) of "paid plus case" indicated factors.
-According to NCCI, the alternative indications are -7.1% and -6.8%, respectively.
+We also asked NCCI to provide alternative indications based on the latest eight-year average (i.e., policy years 1993 to 2000) and latest five-year average (i.e., policy years 1996 to 2000) of "paid plus case" indicated factors.
+According to NCCI, the alternative indications are -6.5% and -6.4%, respectively.